A guide to reviewing a book

 2. Characters

 Think about the characters – what are they like?
 What do you like or dislike about them?
-Describe the main characters in a sentence or two for each of them.
+Describe each main character in a sentence or two.

 3. Enjoyment